 393 C.E.

-A second council was held at the Synod of Hippo in 393 C.E., reaffirming the previous council’s list of canonical books.
+The Synod of Hippo in 393 C.E. reaffirmed the previous council’s list of canonical books.

 400 C.E.

-Writing On Baptism, Against the Donatists, Augustine of Hippo argues that the validity of baptism rests on Christ’s sacramental words rather than the minister’s orthodoxy.
-In the course of that defense, he explicitly names Marcion alongside other “heretics” and treats the baptismal formula—“in the name of the Father, and of the Son, and of the Holy Ghost”—as something even Marcion’s followers did employ, underscoring how closely Marcionite practice could mirror catholic rites in outward form, including accepting the Trinitarian baptismal formula.
+In writing On Baptism, Against the Donatists, Augustine of Hippo argues that the validity of baptism rests on Christ’s sacramental words rather than on the minister’s orthodoxy.
+In the course of that defense, he explicitly names Marcion alongside other “heretics” and treats the baptismal formula—” in the name of the Father, and of the Son, and of the Holy Ghost”—as something even Marcion’s followers did employ, underscoring how closely Marcionite practice could mirror catholic rites in outward form, including accepting the Trinitarian baptismal formula.

 407 C.E.